GaloisInc/crucible/doc/tutorial/tutorial.md

                 -> String           // Java method name
-                -> [(String, Term)] // Initial state elements -> [String]         // Final (output) state elements -> TopLevel Term    // Resulting Term
+                -> [(String, Term)] // Initial state elements -> [String]         // Final (output) state elements -> Bool             // Check satisfiability of branches?
+                -> TopLevel Term    // Resulting Term

 This first two parameters are the same as for `java_extract`: the class object and the name of the method from that class to execute.
 The third parameter describes the initial state of execution.
 For each element of this list, SAWScript writes the value of the `Term` to the destination variable or field named by the `String`.
 Typically, the `Term` will either be directly the result of `fresh_symbolic` or an more complex expression containing such a result, though it is allowed to be a constant value.
 The syntax of destination follows Java syntax.
 For example, `o.f` describes field `f` of object `o`.
 The fourth parameter indicates which elements of the final state to return as output.
 The syntax of the strings in this list is the same as for the initial state description.
+The final parameter indicates whether to perform satisfiability checks on branch conditions.
+If this is `true`, SAW will use its internal version of ABC to check the satisfiability of each branch condition before executing the associated branch.
+If this is `false`, SAW will simply check whether the branch condition has a constant value.

 An example of using `java_symexec` on a simple function (using just scalar arguments and return values) appears in the